cfe-lab/MiSeqQCReport/CONTRIBUTING.md

 1. Make sure the code works in your development environment.
 Also check that all the issues in the current milestone are closed.
-2. Determine what version number should be used next.
+2. Determine what version number should be used next, and update the comment in `0_generate_QC_reports_DRIVER.pl`.
 3. [Create a release][release] on Github.
 Use "vX.Y" as the tag.
 If you have to redo a release, you can create additional releases with tags vX.Y.1, vX.Y.2, and so on.